amalrkrishna/amalrkrishna.github.io/_posts/2016-12-30-Predicting Email Opens using Random Forest.md

 target <- as.numeric(target)
 train$opened<-target
 test$opened <- "NA"
+{% endhighlight %}

+<li>Removal of unwanted feature:</li>
+<p align="justify">Remove features from training data which are not in test data like click_time", "open_time", "clicked", "unsubscribe_time", "unsubscribed".
+Later you will be able to see that we will feed only positive features to the training model.</p>
+{% highlight css %}
 train[,c("click_time","open_time","clicked","unsubscribe_time","unsubscribed"):=NULL]
 total<- rbind(train, test)
 {% endhighlight %}

 <li>Errors in Training dataset and Missing value:</li>
 <p align="justify">Many features in dataset contain missing values like 'hacker_timezone', 'last_online', 'mail_type', 'mail_category' so they have to replaced by some standard statistical measure like mode, median or mean.</p>
 {% highlight css %}
 Mode <- function(x) {
   ux <- x[!is.na(x)]